 10. Cash and cash equivalents at the end of the year | xx |

-Uses of Cash Flow statement
+Uses of Cash Flow Statement

-- Position of cash: It clearly shows the actual position of the cash and also justifies the reasons behind the inflow and outflow of cash.
+- Position of Cash: It clearly shows the actual position of the cash and also justifies the reasons behind the inflow and outflow of cash.

-- Planning tool: It plays a vital role in planning for all future investments thereby, acts as a hindrance against imprecise decisions.
+- Planning Tool: It plays a vital role in planning for all future investments thereby, acts as a hindrance against imprecise decisions.

-Limitations of the Cash Flow Statement
+Limitations of Cash Flow Statement

 - All non-cash activities are not enclosed; therefore, this statement is established on the restricted concept of cash and cash equivalents.